Skip to content

 Anna is his girlfriend.
 Her primary goal is to ensure that Alex "belongs to her," investing his time and money into their future children.
 Therefore, her main job isn't her career.
 Her job is to bind him with weekend rituals (the very thing feminists strive to overcome).
 If Alex begins to grow too quickly, he might outgrow her and seek independence.
 Therefore, she might resist him working in a VC startup aiming for skyrocketing growth.
 She'd prefer him to be a freelancer under her control, who is just slightly more successful than the husbands of their friends.
 She seeks to balance his success against the risk of losing him, teaching him about work-life balance.

 Simultaneously, if Alex starts falling behind one of her friend's husbands, she'll point it out.
 So, Alex isn't interested in his friends' success and prefers them to be slightly behind him.
-If his friend starts discussing something meaningful, he'd signal, "Are you trying to show that you're smarter than us?" and switch the topic to football, travel, or music.
+If his friend starts discussing something meaningful, he'd signal, "Are you trying to show that you're smarter than us?" and switch the valuable topic to the safe nonsense of a football show, travel, or music.

 Their imagined happy teammates can't build a new viable feature in a startup.
 They're unlikely to break free from the mediocre social gravity produced by their comfort rituals, such as discussing shopping or the weather.